mebusy/notes/dev_notes/LinearAlgebra_Orthogonality.md

 **Example 2**: Suppose V is the plane spanned by v₁ = (1, 0, 0, 0) and v₂ = (1, 1, 0, 0).
 If W is the line spanned by w = (0, 0, 4, 5), then w is orthogonal to both v's.
 The line W will be orthogonal to the whole plane V.

-In this case, with subspaces of dimension 2 and *l* in R4, there is room for a third subspace.
+In this case, with subspaces of dimension 2 and 1 in R4, there is room for a third subspace.
 The line L through z = (0, 0, 5, -4) is perpendicular to V and W. Then the dimensions add to 2 + 1 + 1 = 4.
 What space is perpendicular to all of V, W, and L ?

 The important orthogonal subspaces don't come by accident, and they come two at a time.
 In fact orthogonal subspaces are unavoidable: ***They are the fundamental subspaces***!
 The first pair is the *nullspace and row space*.
 Those are subspaces of **Rⁿ** - the rows have n components and so does the vector x in Ax = 0.
 We have to show, using Ax = 0, that ***the rows of A are orthogonal to the nullspace vector x***.